 Wildflowers are on-trend at the moment and for good reason.
 But most of them prefer a sunny spot.
 In this article we have some tips on how to grow wildflowers in the shade.

-A successful wildflower garden has many benefits and is all about choosing the right plants for the right conditions.
-Growing plants in the shade – especially wildflowers – can be particularly tricky.
+A successful wildflower turf garden has many benefits and is all about choosing the right plants for the right conditions.
+Growing plants in the shade is simple if it’s a normal garden thanks to the Shadesman+ shade-tolerant turf, but wildflowers can be particularly tricky.
 But we have some tips for you.

 - Create dappled shade by thinning out tree branches and reducing the height of hedges